Haut-Luapula District

 Haut-Luapula District (District du Haut-Luapula, District Boven Luapula) was a district of the Belgian Congo from 1912 to 1933, when it was dissolved.

 It roughly corresponded to the southern part of the present Haut-Katanga Province.

 Location

 Parts of the Stanley Falls and Lualaba districts were combined to form Katanga in 1910, which was called a vice-government general.

 An arrêté royal of 28 March 1912 divided the Congo into 22 districts.

-A map of the colony after this division shows Haut-Luapula District in the extreme southeast of the province, bordered by British possessions to the south and east.
+A map of the colony after this division shows Haut-Luapula District in the extreme southeast of the province, bordered by British Overseas Territories to the south and east.

 It was bordered by Tanganika-Moero District to the north and Lulua District to the west.

 The district was named after the Lualaba River, whose upper reaches flowed northward through the district.

 Katanga become a vice-government in 1913.

 It contained the districts of Lomami, Tanganika-Moero, Lulua and Haut-Luapula.

 In 1933 the provinces were reorganized into six provinces, named after their capitals, and the central government assumed more control.